X01XX/forth-memory-management/README.md

                               \ will be in only one region, a defining region, else it will not be a valid corner.
                               \ Each defining region will have a corner.
 Having more than one corner is possible, but not needed.
                               \ One of a region's corners may be better than another, to be part of a corner cluster.
-                              \ Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor cannot be in two regions.
+                              \ Placeholder regions suppress anchors in overlapped parts of defining regions, since an anchor cannot be in more than one region.
                               \
                               \ Understanding is tenuous at first, then improves with more data, selected judiciously to find/test corners, like IRL.